Daniel E. Atkins

 Daniel E. Atkins III is the W. K. Kellogg Professor of Community Informatics at University of Michigan.

-He is also a Professor of Information at the University of Michigan School of Information and a Professor of both Electrical Engineering and Computer Science in the College of Engineering.
+He is also a professor of Information at the University of Michigan School of Information and a professor of both Electrical Engineering and Computer Science in the College of Engineering.
 From June 2006 to June 2008, he was the inaugural Director of the Office of Cyberinfrastructure at the U.S. National Science Foundation.
-From July 2008 to June 2012 he was Associate Vice President for Research Cyberinfrastructure and Chairman of the U of Michigan Information Technology Governance Council.
+From July 2008 to June 2012, he was Associate Vice President for Research Cyberinfrastructure and Chairman of the U of Michigan Information Technology Governance Council.

 Atkins was elected to the National Academy of Engineering in 2014 for leadership in the development of radix algorithms and cybertechnical collaborative systems.

 Biography

-Atkins holds a B.S.E.E. from Bucknell University (1965). an M.S. in Electrical Engineering from the University of Illinois at Urbana–Champaign, and a PhD in Computer Science. also from Illinois (1970).
+Atkins holds a B.S. in electrical engineering from Bucknell University (1965), an M.S. in Electrical Engineering from the University of Illinois at Urbana–Champaign (1967), and a PhD in Computer Science, also from Illinois (1970).